Crush Fetish

 Prevalence & culture

 The soft form has a modest but visible online community and a recognisable niche presence in alternative and fetish media.
-Reliable prevalence figures specific to crushing do not exist (it does not appear as a measured category in large fetish surveys such as Scorolli et al. (2007), whose Internet sample found that body-part and body-associated-object fetishes (feet foremost) dominate) so estimates here carry low confidence.
+Crushing does not appear as a measured category even in large fetish surveys such as Scorolli et al. (2007), whose Internet sample found body-part and body-associated-object fetishes, feet foremost, dominating the field.
 Cultural awareness of the term spiked around the legal controversies of the late 1990s and again around 2010, which is the main reason a relatively rare interest is so widely recognised by name.
 The overwhelming majority of participants engage only with the harmless, object-based form.

 Safety, consent & law